Pixel Code

 Fundraisers

-• Decide how many “premium” items you can fulfill:
+• How many “premium” items can be supported?

-• Use one large logo or school name as the hero
+• Use one oversized logo or school name for the hero

-• If you add a year: place it as a small secondary line
+• If you add a year, add it as a small secondary line

-If you need “more info,” put it on your fundraiser landing page not on the ball.
+If you want to provide “more info” put it on your fundraiser landing page and don’t put it on the ball.

-• Team kit: Basketball + Sports Bottle + Drawstring Bag
+• Team bundle: Basketball + Sports Bottle + Drawstring Bag

 • Bottles